 Unfortunately this did not last long.

-Structure Twelve was built on top of earlier structural remains.
+Structure Twelve was built on top of an earlier building, Structure Twenty-Eight.
 These shaky foundations saw the catastrophic collapse of the southern end and a complete, but poor-quality, rebuild.

 This saw two of the original entrances blocked up and a new door inserted into the centre of the northern wall.
 At the same time an annexe was added but this construction project was decidedly shoddy.